The servant-leader knows empathy is one of the twelve characteristics of servant leadership.

 This allegiance is strengthened when employees see in leadership a clearly evident “servant stature” of the leader.

-In other words, a caring and empathetic attitude emanating from leadership create a level of trust and loyalty not obtained under the old paradigm of leadership.
+In other words, a caring and empathetic attitude emanating from leadership creates a level of trust and loyalty not obtained under the old paradigm of leadership.

 This type of leadership as a model is based on teamwork and community-building techniques.